Sign In

 Emerging Ethical Considerations

-As BCI technology advances, how can we protect the privacy of individuals’ thoughts and actions?
+As BCI technology evolves, how can we protect individual privacy over thoughts and actions?

-If expensive BCI technology is only accessible to a privileged few, wouldn’t this create new forms of social inequality?
+If expensive BCI technology is available only to a privileged few, wouldn't that create new kinds of social inequality?

-What happens if a BCI device is hacked?
-How should a security system be built to prevent this?
+What would happen if a BCI device were hacked?
+How should we build security systems to prevent that?

-I believe that the process of finding answers to these questions will help us to deeply understand and prepare for the impact of BCI technology on our society.
-I would like to recommend this content to many people as it enriches this weekend, but since it is 8 hours long, I will share the link below.
+I believe that searching for answers to these questions will help us really understand and prepare for the societal impacts of BCI technology.
+I’d love to recommend the content that enriched my weekend to everyone, but since it’s a whopping 8 hours long, I’m sharing the summarized link below.

-Please love livewiki.
-It's really well written.
+Please show some love for livewiki.
+I'm really enjoying using it.
 Fighting!

 Subscribe to 'haebom'